maiconghidolin/Net-7-Logging/README.md

 # .Net 7 Logging

+This is an extension of the [.Net 7 Middlewares](https://github.com/maiconghidolin/Net-7-Middlewares) project.
-A little example of how to use Serilog in .NET 7 project.
+Here I show a little example of how to use Serilog in .NET 7 project.

 Used Tools and Technologies:
  - .NET 7